Abdul-Awwal/Light-and-sound-game/README.md

 <br><br>
 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 <br><br>
-I would add an additional webpage to load instead of an alert with a trophy image saying you won.
-Or another webpage with a crying image showing you lost.
+I would add a welcome screen with a bigger icon and start button.
+Then I would add an additional webpage to load instead of an alert with a trophy image saying you won after winning.
+Or another webpage with a crying image showing you lost after losing.
 I could also add a hidden function instead to hide all the buttons and display the hidden you won or lost image to make it more efficient than writing an entirely new page.